reeeeverb/Auto-Castle-Refactored/README.md

 #### Evaulation
 - Evalutation has 2 main methods
   - hand-crafted
+  - neural networks
+    - only one really in use these days
     - start with this one
-  - neural networks
-    - circle back to implement at a later date

 #### Hand Crafted Evalution
 - **Negamax** is minimax but each side is capable of being scored